-Building a Digital Workplace
+The Importance of Building a Digital Workplace

 With all the workplace technology out there, you’d think we’d have a set definition of “digital workplace.”
 When you do a basic search for the term, however, we’re still struggling to define what it means.
 For many businesses, there’s a breakdown in what they believe digital workplace means and the actual practice.

 The digital workplace does have some nuances depending on who you’re talking to and what field they’re in.
 The line between where work happens and the physical space is blurred with more employees performing their duties online and offsite.
-However, to move forward, businesses and organizations need to embrace the practice of the digital workplace.
+However, to move forward, businesses and organizations need to embrace the benefits of practicing the digital workplace.
 Let’s take a look at what the digital workplace is and – maybe more importantly – isn’t.

 The Beginning of the Digital Workplace